tamberg/fhnw-idb/introduction/CircuitPython/README.md

 3. Drag the firmware file to the boot drive `FEATHERBOOT`.
 The Boot Drive will automatically ejected and restarted as new drive called `CIRCUITPY`.

 ## Interacting with nRF52840

-Using the Mu-Editor it is easy to interact with your nRF52840 microcontroller from your computer.
+Using the Mu editor it is easy to interact with your nRF52840 microcontroller from your computer.
 There are two possibilities:

 1. Serial Console
 2. REPL